 The History of Motorsport display at the Phillip Island Circuit charts the start of Grand Prix racing in the 1920's to local hill climbing in the 1950's to the current international Motorcycle Grand Prix.

-Australian Grand Prix racing started on the old circuit in 1928 and stopped in 1935 when it was decided to rotate the race between different states.
+Phillip Island is the home of Australian motor racing as the Australian Grand Prix started on the old circuit in 1928 and stopped in 1935 when it was decided to rotate the race between different states.

 Visitors to Phillip Island can still see signs for some of the corners of the original rectangular track.